yamaguchi-mari/app-building-for-chainguard-csms/labs/00_bash_cloudshell/README.md

 # Did the message change?
 ```

-Your terminal should have printed a message like this:
+> Note: Your terminal should have printed a message like this:

+> "Hello world"
-> Hello $MACGUFFIN, aka $USER
+> "And hello $MACGUFFIN, aka $USER"

 > If so you are done with this module